gbv/paia/paia.md

 ## Access tokens

-All PAIA methods, with [loginPatron](#loginpatron) from PAIA auth as only exception, require an access token as special request parameter.
-The access token can be send either as request parameter in the request body (HTTP POST) or as request header:
+All PAIA methods, with [login](#login) from PAIA auth as only exception, require an access token as special request parameter.
+The access token can be send either as request parameter in the request body (HTTP POST) or as request
+header:

     curl -H "Authorization: Bearer vF9dft4qmT" https://example.org/core/getPatron